VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

   -subj "/C=PL/ST=Krakow/L=Krakow/O=VirtusLab/OU=Git Machete team/CN=www.virtuslab.com/emailAddress=gitmachete@virtuslab.com"
 ```

-#### PLugin signing as part of the CI publish process through the Gradle Plugin
+#### Plugin signing as part of the CI publish process through the Gradle Plugin
 Please note that you would have to copy the contents of `private.pem`, `chain.crt`, and `$PASSWORD_ENVIRONMENT_VARIABLE_NAME`, in the [corresponding environment variables](https://app.circleci.com/settings/project/github/VirtusLab/git-machete-intellij-plugin); in order for the Gradle IntelliJ Plugin to pick them up and use them for the plugin signing task, before publishing to the Marketplace.
-For doing so, on a MacOS system you can follow the below instructions:
+For doing so, on a MacOS system you can follow the below instructions (on Linux, use `xclip -selection clipboard` instead of `pbcopy`):

 1. Type the following command for copying the contents of the private key to the clipboard
 ```shell